 Many of these attacks abuse how modern processors interact with memory.
 At the core of any processor today is a memory management unit (MMU) that simplifies the management of the available physical memory by virtualizing it between multiple processes.
 The MMU uses a data structure called the page table to perform the translation between virtual memory to physical memory.
 Page tables are an attractive target for hardware-based attacks.
-For example, a single bit flip in a page table page caused by Rowhammer could grant an attacker the control over a physical memory location that she does not own, enough to gain root privileges [25, 26].
-Further, security defenses such as ASLR and others that bootstrap using ASLR [5, 8, 19, 20] rely on randomizing where code or data is placed in virtual memory.
-Since this (secret) information is embedded in page tables, the attackers can perform various side-channel attacks on the interaction of the MMU with page tables to leak this information [12].
+For example, a single bit flip in a page table page caused by Rowhammer could grant an attacker the control over a physical memory location that she does not own, enough to gain root privileges [26, 25].
+Further, security defenses such as ASLR and others that bootstrap using ASLR [5, 8, 18, 20] rely on randomizing where code or data is placed in virtual memory.
+Since this (secret) information is embedded in page tables, the attackers can perform various side-channel attacks on the interaction of the MMU with page tables to leak this information [11].

 The virtual to physical memory translation is slow as it requires multiple additional memory accesses to resolve the original virtual address.
 To improve performance, modern processors make use of multiple levels of caches such as translation lookaside buffers (TLBs), special-purpose page table caches and even general data caches.
-To mount a successful attack on page tables, attackers often need to repeatedly flush these caches [12, 13, 25, 26] to observe the system's behavior when manipulating page tables.
-The details of TLBs and data caches are easy to find by examining processor manuals [15, 16].
+To mount a successful attack on page tables, attackers often need to repeatedly flush these caches [26, 25, 12, 11] to observe the system's behavior when manipulating page tables.
+The details of TLBs and data caches are easy to find by examining processor manuals [15, 14].
 Information on page table caches such as their size and behavior, however, is often lacking.
 Without this information, attackers need to resort to trial and error and it becomes difficult to build robust attacks that work across different architectures.

-In this paper, we retrofit AnC [12], an existing EVICT+TIME side-channel attack on the MMU to build RevAnC, a reverse engineering framework for determining the size and internal architecture of page table caches as well as how they interact with other caches on 23 microarchitectures comprising various generations from Intel, ARM and AMD processors.
-RevAnC relies on the fact that page table lookups by the MMU are stored in the last level cache (LLC) in order to speed up the next required translation.
-By flushing parts of the LLC and timing the page table lookup, RevAnC can identify which parts of the LLC store page tables.
-On top of
+In this paper, we retrofit AnC, an existing EVICT+TIME side-channel attack on the MMU to reverse engineer the size and internal architecture of page table caches as well as how they interact with other caches on 20 microarchitectures comprising various generations from Intel, ARM and AMD processors.
+AnC relies on the fact that page table lookups by the MMU are stored in the last level cache (LLC) in order to speed up the next required translation.
+By flushing parts of the LLC and timing the page table lookup, AnC can identify which parts of the LLC store page tables.
+On top of flushing the LLC, AnC needs to flush the TLB as well as page table caches.
+Since the information on the size of TLB and the LLC is available, we can use AnC to reverse engineer the properties of the page table caches that are of interest to attackers, like their internal architecture and size.
+Summarizing, we make the following contributions: